 Monday: Mediterranean Vibes

-• Quinoa base
+- Quinoa base

-• Chickpeas (roasted with cumin)
+- Chickpeas (roasted with cumin)

-• Roasted red peppers and cauliflower
+- Roasted red peppers and cauliflower

-• Cherry tomatoes and cucumber
+- Cherry tomatoes and cucumber

-• Tahini-lemon dressing
+- Tahini-lemon dressing

-• Sprinkle of hemp seeds
+- Sprinkle of hemp seeds

 Wednesday: Asian Fusion

-• Brown rice base
+- Brown rice base

-• Crispy tofu
+- Crispy tofu

-• Roasted Brussels sprouts and sweet potato
+- Roasted Brussels sprouts and sweet potato

-• Quick-pickled carrots
+- Quick-pickled carrots

-• Edamame
+- Edamame

-• Sesame seeds
+- Sesame seeds

 Friday: Mexican-Inspired

-• Quinoa base (the turmeric one)
+- Quinoa base (the turmeric one)

-• Black beans
+- Black beans

-• Roasted bell peppers and red onion
+- Roasted bell peppers and red onion

-• Fresh cabbage slaw
+- Fresh cabbage slaw

-• Pumpkin seeds
+- Pumpkin seeds

 Storage Hacks That Prevent Disaster

-For bowls specifically, I use the divided containers.
+Glass containers are worth the investment.
+They don’t stain, they don’t hold smells, and they’re microwave-safe.
+For bowls specifically, I use divided containers.
 Keep wet ingredients (sauces, pickled veggies) separate from everything else.
 Greens go in one section, grains in another, and so on.
-You know what they say about soggy spinach—actually, no one says anything because everyone hates it.

-Most cooked grains last 4-5 days in the fridge.
+Label everything with the prep date.
+Future you will thank present you when you’re not playing the “smell test” game on Thursday morning.
+Most cooked grains last 4–5 days in the fridge.
 Roasted vegetables hang in there for about the same.
 Sauces can last a week if stored properly.
 If something looks or smells off, toss it.
-Food poisoning isn’t worth saving three dollars.

 Toppings That Make You Look Like You Tried

-• Seeds and nuts – Pumpkin seeds, sunflower seeds, almonds, cashews
+- Seeds and nuts – Pumpkin seeds, sunflower seeds, almonds, cashews

-• Fresh herbs – Cilantro, parsley, green onions
+- Fresh herbs – Cilantro, parsley, green onions

-• Microgreens – If you’re feeling extra fancy
+- Microgreens – If you’re feeling extra fancy

-• Hot sauce – Because sometimes you need that kick
+- Hot sauce – Because sometimes you need that kick

-Keep these in your desk or bag if you’re taking lunch to work.
+Keep these in your desk or bag if taking lunch to work.
 Sprinkle them on right before eating.
 This tiny step makes day-old meal prep taste fresh.

 Time-Saving Shortcuts Nobody Talks About

 Batch cook on alternating weeks.
 Make a huge batch of grains one Sunday, freeze half.
-Next week, you’ve already got grains ready to go.
+Next week, grains are already ready.
 Same with sauces—double the recipe, freeze in ice cube trays, and pop them out as needed.
+Some grocery stores sell pre-cooked quinoa or brown rice in pouches.
+If your budget and schedule allow, go for it.
+The best quick plant-based dinners are the ones you’ll actually make.

 Making It Work with Your Actual Life